StrategicInsight/python-training-materials/Module 0/readme.md

 - `poetry add jupyter`

 ## Running Jupyter Notebook
+- Open a shell with the environment configuration by running `poetry shell`
 - Windows WSL:
 	- run `jupyter notebook --no-browser` and connect to the URL provided with your regular web browser
  	- (the default is http://localhost:8888)